145

 3

-Fermin was a legendary holy man and martyr, traditionally venerated as the co-patron saint of Navarre, Spain.
-His death may be associated with either the Decian persecution (250) or Diocletianic...
+Fermin was a holy man and martyr, traditionally venerated as the co-patron saint of Navarre, Spain.
+He was born in the mid 3rd century, so his death may be associated with the Diocletianic...

 3

-René Jean Schmitt est un homme politique français, né le 17 mars 1907 à Cormeilles (Eure) et mort le 14 mars 1968 à Équeurdreville-Hainneville (Manche).
+René Jean Schmitt, né le 17 mars 1907 à Cormeilles (Eure) et mort le 14 mars 1968 à Équeurdreville-Hainneville (Manche), est un homme politique français.

 3